qrti/tosh/instruct/lcd_touch.md

 - - -

-output looks much better if you slim the console font
+last but not least, output looks much better on your LCD if you slim the console font
 `$ sudo dpkg-reconfigure console-setup`
 *UTF-8 / Guess optimal character set / Terminus / 8 x 14*
 or